xrq-phys/xblis/README_SVE.md

 This branch of BLIS library provides micro kernels for Arm SVE extension.

-There are currently 4 available configurations:

-arm64_sve:
-    This configuration uses a vector-length-agnostic micro kernel, which works for all SVE vector lengths (128, 256, ..., 2048)

 Configure with configuration name 'arm64_sve'.
 For more information on build system, refer to README.md.

+Architectural parameters must be specified in the file config/arm64_sve/sve_architecture.h.

+The configuration includes vector-length-agnostic kernels, which work for all SVE vector lengths (128, 256, ..., 2048).
+VLA kernels are used if SVE_VECSIZE is set to SVE_VECSIZE_VLA in config/arm64_sve/sve_architecture.h

+To use fixed size kernels, set SVE_VECSIZE to one of the other parameters listed in the file.
+As of now, only kernels for 256,512 and 1024 bits are implemented.

 Note:
-    This microkernel uses vector prefetch instructions, which (to this day) are not yet supported in gem5.
+The VLA microkernel uses vector prefetch instructions, which (to this day) are not yet supported in gem5.
 This results in bad performance.
-If running in gem5, one should use other 3 kernels.
+If running in gem5, one should use fixed-size kernels.

-cortexa76_sve256:
-    This configuration uses a micro kernel, which is specifically written for vector length of 256.
-Running this configuration with different vector length results in error.

-    Configure with configuration name 'cortexa76_sve256'.
-For more information on build system, refer to README.md.

-cortexa76_sve512:
-    Same as above, but for vector length of 512.

-cortexa76_sve1024:
-    Same as above, but for vector length of 1024.